 Amendments to the Atomic Energy Act

-Having considered the findings of the Reactor Safety Commission and the Ethics Commission on a Safe Energy Supply and bearing in mind the absolute primacy of nuclear safety, legislators issued the 13th Act amending the Atomic Energy Act of 31 July 2011 (13th AtG amendment).
-This Act requires ending the use of nuclear energy at the earliest possible date.
-The new Act repealed the additional electricity volumes allowed under the 11th AtG amendment of 8 December 2010 and introduced a limitation of the operating licences of nuclear power plants to the residual period, in stages up to 31 December 2022.
-It thus set a fixed date for ending the use of nuclear power for commercial electricity generation in Germany.
+Having considered the findings of the Reactor Safety Commission and the Ethics Commission on a Safe Energy Supply, and bearing in mind the absolute primacy of nuclear safety, legislators issued the 13th Act amending the Atomic Energy Act (AtG) of 31 July 2011 to put an end to the use of nuclear power at the earliest possible date.
+The additional electricity volumes granted with the 11th Act amending the Atomic Energy Act of 8 December 2010 were cancelled.
+The Act introduced individual end dates for electricity production for each nuclear power plant in a residual period up to 31 December 2022, setting a fixed date for ending the peaceful use of nuclear power for commercial electricity generation in Germany.

-Council Directives 2011/70/Euratom of 19 July 2011 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste and 2009/71/Euratom of 25 June 2009 establishing a Community framework for the nuclear safety of nuclear installations, amended by Council Directive 2014/87/Euratom of 8 July 2014, had to be transposed into national law by the EU member states.
+Council Directives 2011/70/Euratom of 19 July 2011 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste and 2009/71/Euratom of 25 June 2009 establishing a Community framework for the nuclear safety of nuclear installations, amended by Council Directive 2014/87/Euratom of 8 July 2014, had to be transposed into national law by the EU Member States.

-The 16th AtG amendment was issued to remove the constitutional deficits of the 13th AtG amendment identified in the judgment of the Federal Constitutional Court of 6 December 2016.
-The Federal Constitutional Court confirmed that the 13th AtG amendment was for the most part compatible with the Basic Law, finding a need for correction only in marginal aspects of the act.
-Rectifying this, for example with a provision on fair financial compensation, or extending the lifetime of particular nuclear power plants, was at the discretion of the legislature.
+The 16th Act amending the AtG was issued to remove the constitutional deficits of the 13th Act amending the AtG identified in the judgment of the Federal Constitutional Court of 6 December 2016.
+The Court had confirmed that the 13th Act amending the AtG essentially complied with the constitution, finding a need for correction only in marginal areas of the Act.
+It was left to the discretion of the legislator to rectify the provisions in question, e.g. by providing for fair financial compensation or extending the lifetime of certain nuclear power plants.

 Note on the 11th and 12th Acts amending the Atomic Energy Act